Alireza-404/Cms-Project/README.md

 ## 💬 About Me

 👋 Hi, I'm **Alireza**, a passionate Front-End Developer who loves turning complex ideas into clean, functional interfaces.
-I'm focused on **modern web technologies** like React, Redux, and TypeScript — and always exploring new ways to create better user experiences.
+ I'm focused on **modern web technologies** like React and Redux — and always exploring new ways to create better user experiences.

 If you liked this project, feel free to ⭐ star the repo or connect with me! 🙌